 1. Master IT industry standards

-While your clients may get bogged down in the minutia of compliance issues, there are commonalities between all the rules and regulations that simplify the options for security professionals.
+While your clients may get stumped by compliance issues, there are commonalities between all the rules and regulations that simplify the options for security professionals.
 MSPs who embrace IT industry cybersecurity standards and credentials understand the underlying premise of the latest requirements and guidelines, and they are typically well prepared to address all those changes.

 For example, the NIST framework provides commonly accepted and validated IT security guidelines that MSPs can follow to ensure their clients’ information systems are well protected.
 Since this standard is the foundation of many data privacy and protection rules and regulations, providers who master the details will be prepared to handle a variety of industry compliance concerns.
 Other valuable educational options include CompTIA’s Cybersecurity Channel Standards, Certified Information Systems Security Professional (CISSP) and Certified Information Security Manager (CISM) training, CompTIA’s Cybersecurity Trustmark+.